aaron-grau/curic/react/homeworks/rainbow_routes/README.md

 # Rainbow Routes

-Today we're going to get our first experience using the React Router.
+Today we're going to get our first experience using React Router.
 The goal is to create a basic app that displays the colors of the rainbow.
 This rainbow, however, has something special about it - some of the colors are nested within others.

 ## Phase 0: Setup

 Download the [zip file][zip-skeleton] of the skeleton.
 Poke around to get familiar with the setup; it should look pretty familiar.
 Run `npm install` to get it setup.
 Then run `npm start`.
 For information on the `webpack-dev-server` configuration, refer to the [webpack-dev-server reading](../../readings/webpack_dev_server.md).

 Navigate to `http://localhost:8080` in your browser and verify you can see "Rainbow Router" header.
-Currently there's no functionality - we'll fix that asap!
+Currently there's no functionality.
+If you click the links, you'll just alerts.
+We'll make them active soon.

-## Phase 1: Basic Routing Structure
+## Phase 1: Routes

+First take a look at the entry file `entry.jsx`.
+Note that in the `Root` component we have wrapped the `Rainbow` component in `<HashRouter>` tags.
+This will make the router available to all its descendent components.
+Don't change the entry file - everything is already set up for you.

-Our first step is to build up the router structure we want.
-Ultimately, we want our router to look like this:
+Now open the file `components/rainbow.jsx`.
+We're going to render some of our color components from here.
+Ultimately we want our routes to look like this.

 URL                     | Components
 ------------------------|-----------